nsg/mallard/README.md

 ## Basic idea

-* The system is self contained w/o no need of external commands.
+* The system is self contained w/o no need of external commands and tools.
-* Ansible is used to setup the remote systems.
+* Ansible is used to setup the remote systems (or use docker).
 * The machines are in a mesh network in a master-master setup.

 ## Technology

 ### Tinc VPN